workerb-io/meta-json-generator/README.md

             packageDescription: "<package descrition>",
             packageIcon: "<package icon url(remote/local)>",
             readmeFile: "README file url w.r.t. root directory",
-            folderDescriptionList: [
+            folderDescriptionList: [{
+                    path: "/boards",
-                { path: "/boards", description: "Display all the boards",
+                    description: "Display all the boards",
-                iconPath: "path to folder icon"},
+                    iconPath: "path to folder icon",
+                    defaultAction: "any action script you want to execute by default fot this folder" },
+                {
+                    path: "/boards/option/lists",
-                { path: "/boards/option/lists", description: "Display all the lists of the board"}
+                    description: "Display all the lists of the board" }
             }
         })
     ]